-More than 50 % of the unencumbered other assets may also be used to provide security or collateral.
+More than 50% of the unencumbered other assets may also be used to provide security or collateral.
 Assets that may not be encumbered include, in particular, loans secured by deposited securities, derivatives without collaterals and non-financial assets.
-Other assets mainly include loans and advances other than loans on demand of around €298,582m (thereof: €68,055m encumbered).
-Pursuant to Article 443 CRR the breakdown of collateral received and own debt securities issued was as follows at the reporting date:
+Other assets mainly include loans and advances other than loans on demand of around €306,444m (thereof: €69,900m encumbered).

+Pursuant to Article 443 CRR the breakdown of collateral received and own debt securities issued was as follows of 31 December 2022: